MagnusRichert/ASAPR/README.md

 The actual distance between insert and bed is not important it just has to be consistant.

 #### Autolevel the printbed
 If you want to use autoleveling, you first have to delete any old mesh and create a new one for your printbed and save it.
-You should find the necessary actions somewhere in the printer setting.
+You should find the necessary actions somewhere in the printer settings.

-#### Mount the posiotioning for your wells
+#### Mount the positioning for your wells
 The next step is to mount your positioning guide for the well on the buildplate.
 It is important that the sides of your guide/well align with the X- and Y-axis.
 A magnetic printbed is not recommended as it can slip and loose the position.
 If you scratch wells with different sizes it is recommendet to have permanent position guides in the lowest XY-corner and variable guides for the other sides, see picture below.
 ![Positioning Guides](pictures/guide.png)